daredevilgeek/100-days-of-code/log.md

 # This is the log I'll use for the second attempt of 100-days-of-code.
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## Day 18: July 8, 2017

+**Today's Progress**: Struggling with the Random Quote Generator.
+Learning about AJAX which is cool!

+**Thoughts:**  Finding other ways to engage with coding on days where I'm unwell or away from my computer (like this week) - have found a rich variety of podcasts to keep me excited.

 ## Day 17: July 2, 2017

 **Today's Progress**: Going swimmingly on the API and JSON FCC, now at random quote generator and panicking!